LennartFr/alf20191ibmbc/HL BYFA.md

 # Fabcar, your first application running on Hyperledger Fabric

-## Step 4 Bringing up and querying the Fabric
+## Step 1 Bring up and query the Fabric

 ~~~~
 1. We then do cd to fabric-samples/fabcar